 • Full RPO: The provider runs the entire recruitment function.
 Monthly management fee with volume-based pricing tiers.

 For agencies considering an RPO service line, the economics are different from traditional placements.
-Revenue is more predictable (monthly retainers), but margins per hire are lower.
-The trade-off is volume and contract duration - RPO engagements often run 12-36 months with guaranteed minimums.
-If you're exploring how to add RPO to your agency's offerings, our recruitment agency software guide covers platforms that support both traditional placement and RPO workflows.
+Cash flow improves with monthly retainers, but margins per hire run lower.
+Volume and contract duration offset the lower margins - RPO engagements often run 12-36 months with guaranteed minimums.
+If you’re exploring how to add RPO to your agency’s offerings, our recruitment agency software guide covers platforms that support both traditional placement and RPO workflows.

 How to Choose the Right Commission Structure for Your Agency

-Your pricing model should match your firm's specialization, employer profile, and cash flow needs.
-There's no universally "best" approach - instead, the right answer depends on three factors.
+Your recruitment agency commission structure should match your firm’s specialization, employer profile, and cash flow needs.
+There’s no universally “best” approach - instead, the right answer depends on three factors.

 Factor 1: Role Seniority and Scarcity

 If you place mostly entry-level and mid-level professionals, contingency at 15-25% is standard and clients expect it.
-If you're filling executive and C-suite roles, retained search at 25-35% commands higher fees and attracts clients willing to pay for exclusivity.
+Executive and C-suite searches call for retained at 25-35%, which commands higher fees and attracts clients willing to pay for exclusivity.
 Agencies that try to charge retained rates for mid-level roles without a differentiated process usually lose to contingency competitors.

 Factor 2: Client Size and Hiring Volume